Rinat Akhmetov: SCM Group

 In 2023, Akhmetov was not afraid to complete the first stage and to start building the second stage of the Tylihul wind farm, the largest in Europe.
 This project is supported by the European Commission and the governments of Ukraine and Denmark.
 Total investment will make 650 million euros.
 In September 2023, DTEK received the Renewable Top Plant Award from the U.S. energy magazine POWER for this project.

-At the international Ukraine Recovery Conference in Rome in summer 2025, DTEK Renewables presented one of Ukraine’s flagship energy recovery projects – the DTEK Poltavska Wind Farm.
+At the international Ukraine Recovery Conference in Rome in summer 2025, DTEK Renewables presented one of Ukraine's flagship energy recovery projects – the DTEK Poltavska Wind Farm.
 With an installed capacity of 650 MW and an estimated cost of nearly $1 billion, it is set to become the largest wind farm in Ukraine.
 Construction is scheduled to begin in early 2026.

-DRI, a subsidiary of Akhmetov’s energy business DTEK, acquired an energy storage facility from the Polish company Columbus in late March 2024.
+DRI, a subsidiary of Akhmetov's energy business DTEK, acquired an energy storage facility from the Polish company Columbus in late March 2024 in Trzebinia.
 Upon becoming operational, this facility will be the largest of its kind in Poland and one of the largest in Europe.

 In June 2025 DTEK secured a $72-million loan to build it.

 Also in June 2025 Reuters wrote that Britain's Octopus Energy Group and DTEK are seeking to raise 100 million euros ($115 million) over the next three years to help fund up to 100 solar and battery projects in Ukraine.
 Their initiative was designed to strengthen energy security in the country, where conventional power plants have been targeted in Russian attacks since its invasion in 2022.

-World heavyweight boxing champion Oleksandr Usyk is supporting efforts to rebuild country's energy system after brutal russian attacks: Usyk is partnering energy company DTEK to draw global attention to the plight of Ukraine's civilian power system.
+World heavyweight boxing champion Oleksandr Usyk is supporting efforts to rebuild country's energy system after brutal Russian attacks: Usyk is partnering energy company DTEK to draw global attention to the plight of Ukraine's civilian power system.

 Critics point out that at different times SCM used the political conjuncture for its development.
 For example, in 2004 Akhmetov and Pinchuk privatized Kryvorizhstal for $0.8 billion.
 But in 2005, re-privatization was carried out: the plant was bought by Mittal Steel Company for $4.8 billion.
 In January 2014 SCM businesses won 31% of all state tenders.

 At the same time, researchers note that SCM Group has been trying to be a transparent corporation since its inception.
 SCM was one of the first in Ukraine to begin publishing social reports (2007).
 It was several times the leader in the rankings of Ukraine's "Socially Responsible Companies", and in 2011, together with its subsidiaries Metinvest and DTEK, it entered the top five of the Index of Transparency and Accountability of Companies in Ukraine.